THE LITTLE HORN OF DANIEL 8 IS NOT ANTIOCHUS EPIPHANES

 ANTIOCHUS EPIPHANES WAS NOT THE LITTLE HORN

-Many claim that Antiochus IV (Epiphanes) was the little horn.
+Many claim that Antiochus IV (Epiphanes) was the little horn of Daniel 8.
 Antiochus was one of the Seleucid kings who reigned for 12 years (174-163/164 BC.)
 He came to power unexpectedly.
 A son of Seleucus IV, Philopater should have succeeded to the rule after his father’s assasination by the courtier Heliodorus.
 However, aided by the armies of Pergamos, the king’s brother, Antiochus IV (Epiphanes), came to the throne.

 Antiochus polluted the Temple at Jerusalem by setting up a pagan idol on the altar of burnt offering on the 15th day of the 9th month of the 145th year of the Seleucid Eara and pagan sacrifices began there 10 days later.
 (1 Maccabees 1:54, 59).